 - DUI third offense: A conviction carries a maximum of up to five years in prison.
 There is a mandatory 62 days in jail if the judge does not decide to sentence you to prison.
 Your driver’s license will also be revoked for 2 years upon conviction for a third DUI offense.

 It is also illegal for anyone under the age of 21 to drive with any amount of alcohol in their system under Utah’s “not a drop” law.
 If you cause serious bodily injury or death as a result of driving under the influence, then you will likely be charged with a felony.
 If you are curious about the specific penalties that are associated with your DUI charge, then it is important that you speak to an experienced DUI defense attorney as soon as possible.
+Alcohol is not the only way to get a DUI in the state of Utah, as of 2020 Utah enacted laws criminalizing metabolite.

 Standard Field Sobriety Tests Explained